 I have developed a manifesto in how I conduct research, rehearsal processes, and workshops towards performances based on my background working with live musicians beginning in the mid 70’s and my obsession to write and then voice text in a mix with my musical background.
 Over the past 15 years, I has integrated my curiosity for developmental brain studies as a part of how I teach movement research and how I work with live public.
 Public, in my performances, are witnesses and the main provider for how the piece is perceived.

 My performances are a practice of presence in a sound driven space with a flirtation to engage public so hopefully they remember what they have seen, heard and felt long after the live performance has died.

 CAGE- a solo with an invitation for collaboration.

-This solo is a score open for collaborations where ever Katie is asked to tour, with female performance artists, dancers, musicians and actresses .
-The performance contains images that provide a theatrical theme by way of a black dress that she physically transforms, a chair, three wigs, text, movement and sound.
-Her text is non narrative based on four titles ; The institutionalization of Everything, Love, the Anatomy of the Vagina, Death.
+The performance contains images that provide a theatrical theme by way of a black dress, a chair, three wigs, texts, movement and sound.
+Her text is non narrative based on four titles; The Institutionalization of Everything, Love, The Anatomy of the Vagina, Death.

 GROUP WORK (on-going)